leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 ### P2 protocol (Dec 2024 - Jan 2025) - RNAi experiments

-- Area of arena presented: [30 x 30 pixels area]
+- Area of arena presented: [30 x 30 pixel area]
 - Background intensity: (6/15) - gs_val = 4.
 - Number of repetitions: 3
 - Only ONE contrast - either ON (15/15) or OFF (0/15)